Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211

-In the case of \pks, the \g‑ray/radio emission region offset is comparable to that measured for the only other known \g‑ray–lensed blazar, B$0218+357$ \citep[$\sim70$ pc;][]{Cheung:2014}.
-Such separations appear unusually large compared to typical parsec-scale offsets found in other blazars \citep[][]{Kramarenko:2022}.
-While the observed offsets may reflect underestimated uncertainties in radio-based time-delay measurements, our findings highlight the need for higher-precision radio observations.
-Although existing radio observations have enabled time-delay measurements of the \pks\ system, their limited precision has so far prevented to derive comparably accurate time lag measurement, and definitive estimate of the true magnification between the two lensed images.
+For \pks, the \g‑ray/radio emission region offset is comparable to that reported for the only other known \g‑ray–lensed blazar, B$0218+357$ \citep[$\sim70$ pc;][]{Cheung:2014}.
+However, a later reanalysis of the radio data shows that, for B$0218+357$, the radio and \g-ray time delays are statistically consistent \citep{Biggs:2018}.
+Such separations remain unusually large compared to typical parsec-scale offsets found in other blazars \citep[][]{Kramarenko:2022}.
 A time delay difference between radio and \g-rays does not necessarily imply different emission regions.
 In blazars, it is often observed that \g-rays originate upstream while the accompanying radio emission emerges further away from the black hole.
 Due to these opacity effects, radio variations often lag behind \g-ray ones, especially in FSRQs, introducing an intrinsic observational offset.

 Our study demonstrates that long-term, well-sample LCs, coupled with time-series analysis, enable competitive constraints on gravitational lensing parameters, providing a unique probe into the structure of blazar jet emission regions on otherwise inaccessible spatial scales.
 These systems hold potential for time-delay cosmography \citep{Birrer:2024}.
 With improved lens models and more precise estimate of the location of the emission region sites, they could provide independent determinations of the Hubble constant, offering complementary insights to those from local distance ladders.